gooddata/gooddata-ui-sdk/libs/api-client-tiger/README.md

 ## License

-Copyright (C) 2007-2020, GoodData(R) Corporation.
-All rights reserved.
+(C) 2017-2020 GoodData Corporation

+This project is dual licensed:

+-   The ATTRIBUTION-NONCOMMERCIAL 4.0 INTERNATIONAL (CC BY-NC 4.0) is used for purpose of the trial experience and evaluation of GoodData.UI library.
+-   The GOODDATA GOODDATA.UI LIBRARY END USER LICENSE AGREEMENT is used for GoodData customers.

-For more information, please see [LICENSE](https://github.com/gooddata/gooddata-ui-sdk/blob/master/libs/gd-bear-tiger/LICENSE)
+For more information, please see [LICENSE](https://github.com/gooddata/gooddata-ui-sdk/blob/master/libs/api-client-tiger/LICENSE)